NjomzaRexhepi/Library-Management-System/README.md

 ## Admin

-If you log in as admin, you have permission to:
+If you log in as an admin, you have permission to:
 * Issue & Receive Books
 * Add & Remove Books
 * Add & Remove Members